-- Authorities at all levels of governance are legally required to ensure the fulfilment of anyone's right to health as recognised by international human rights law. - Beyond an obligation under human rights law, providing healthcare for irregular migrants is a humanitarian issue, particularly in relation to healthcare for children, pregnant women, the elderly, disabled individuals, and those with chronic diseases and in vulnerable situations.
+- Authorities at all levels of governance are legally required to ensure the fulfilment of anyone's right to health as recognised by international human rights law. - Beyond an obligation under human rights law, providing healthcare for irregular migrants is a humanitarian issue, especially in relation to healthcare for children, pregnant women, the elderly, disabled individuals, and those with chronic diseases and in vulnerable situations.
 The hardships and destitution often experienced by irregular migrants makes them particularly vulnerable to such conditions. - Ensuring that there are no segments of society excluded from access to healthcare is an issue of public health and is thus in the interests of the whole community.
 If migrants fear going to a public health facility, they will not seek the necessary medical treatments they are entitled to and their medical condition will remain unknown. - It has been shown that facilitating regular access to medical treatments for irregular migrants, including preventative care, is cost efficient for public finances.
-If migrants avoid seeking medical help at an early stage they may later require emergency treatments with higher costs for healthcare providers.71 - Where irregular migrants needing healthcare have no alternative but to seek emergency services, public hospitals may experience an excess demand on these facilities, with negative consequences for the services offered to the whole population.
-Municipalities responsible for the management of local hospitals may thus improve the efficiency of healthcare by enabling irregular migrants to obtain non-emergency treatment (e.g. from GPs or paediatricians).
+If migrants avoid

+- seeking medical help at an early stage they may later require emergency treatments with higher costs for healthcare providers.139 - Where irregular migrants needing healthcare have no alternative but to seek emergency services, public hospitals may experience an excess demand on these facilities, with negative consequences for the services offered to the whole population.
+Municipalities responsible for the management of local hospitals may thus improve the efficiency of healthcare by enabling irregular migrants to obtain non-emergency treatment (e.g. from GPs or pediatricians).

 - The right of everyone to the enjoyment of the highest attainable standard of physical and mental health ('the right to health') is a well-established human right recognised by a number of international treaties, including in particular Art.
-12 of the International Covenant on Economic, Social and Cultural Rights (ICESCR).72 - The UN Committee on Economic, Social and Cultural Rights (UNCESCR) has clarified in several instances that States have an obligation to ensure that all persons, including migrants regardless of their migration or residence status and documentation, have equal access to preventive, curative and palliative health services.73 - The UN Global Compact for Migration, under the objective to provide access to basic services for migrants (Obj.
-15), provides an action point to: 'incorporate the health needs of migrants in national and local health care policies and plans, such as by strengthening capacities for service provision, facilitating affordable and non-discriminatory access, reducing communication barriers, and training health care providers on culturally-sensitive service delivery, in order to promote physical and mental health of migrants and communities overall, including by taking into consideration relevant recommendations from the WHO Framework of Priorities and Guiding Principles to Promote the Health of Refugees and Migrants' (para.
-31, let.
-E). - National legislation in EU countries generally restricts irregular migrants' access to healthcare to minimal levels.
-All the 28 Member States of the EU (and Schengen associated countries) recognise in law irregular migrants' right of access to emergency healthcare.
-In six EU countries, this is the only level of care that people with irregular status are entitled to.
-In a further 12 EU countries, irregular migrants are generally excluded from primary and secondary care but are allowed to access certain specialist services.
-Only in the remaining 10 Member States are irregular migrants entitled to some level of access to primary and secondary care services.74 - Children with irregular status may be entitled to wider access to healthcare than adults: in eight EU countries they have the same entitlements as children who are nationals of those countries.
-However, in five EU countries children, like adults, only have the right to obtain emergency healthcare.75 - The concepts of 'urgent' or 'necessary' healthcare to which irregular migrants might be entitled are interpreted differently in different countries.
-The Fundamental Rights Agency has recommended that migrants in an irregular situation should, as a minimum, be entitled to necessary healthcare services, which should include the possibility of seeing a general practitioner and receiving necessary medicines.76 - Within the Council of Europe, the ECRI Commission recommended that Member States 'ensure that health service providers do not require documentation relating to immigration or migratory status for registration which irregularly present migrants cannot procure'.77
+12 of the International Covenant on Economic, Social and Cultural Rights (ICESCR).140 - The UN Committee on Economic, Social and Cultural Rights (UNCESCR) has clarified in several instances that States have an obligation to ensure that all persons, including migrants regardless of their migration or residence status and documentation, have equal access to preventive, curative and palliative health services.141 - The UN Global Compact for Migration, under the objective to provide access to basic services for migrants (Obj.
+15), provides an action point to: 'incorporate the health needs of migrants in national and local health care policies and plans, such as by strengthening capacities for service provision, facilitating affordable and non-discriminatory access, reducing communication barriers, and training health care providers on culturally-sensitive service delivery, in order to promote physical and mental health of migrants and